zepben/ewb-sdk-jvm/README.md

 # Evolve SDK #

-The Evolve SDK contains everything necessary to communicate with a [Zepben EWB Server](TODO).
-See the [architecture](docs/architecture.md) documentation for more details.
+The Evolve SDK contains everything necessary to communicate with a [Zepben EWB Server](https://github.com/zepben/energy-workbench-server).
+See the complete [Evolve JVM SDK Documentation](https://zepben.github.io/evolve/docs/jvm-sdk/) for more details.

 ## Requirements ##